mattstyles/speedrun/readme.md

 ### `deleteHtml` [`boolean`]

-If you don’t want to delete the generated html one when you use a js file as an entry point then supply false.
+If you don’t want to delete the generated html file when you use a js file as an entry point then supply `false`.
 Ordinarily you won’t want to do this, the generated html is not very interesting.

 This option can not be passed via the cli.